How many dogs do you have at a time?

 Can my dog spend the day if I bring him in for grooming?

-If your dog is good or indifferent to other dogs you can add daycare to his spa day for a discounted rate of $15.
+If your dog is good or indifferent with other dogs you can add daycare to his spa day for a discounted rate of $15.

 My dog is matted but I don’t want him shaved -- can you just brush him out?